 There are no underlying annual lease payments on the property, nor are there any joint venture or carried interests on the property.
 There is a 3% net smelter returns royalty registered on the property, with an industry-standard buy-down provision granted to VR.

 Overall, the Company continues to synthesize and integrate regional and property-scale data for Reveille, in conjunction with an already established GIS workspace for the nearby Big Ten epithermal gold project hosted in the Big Ten Tertiary volcanic caldera of similar age to the Goblin Knobbs caldera at Reveille.

-A comprehensive set of ground and airborne geophysical, geological and geochemical surveys were completed at Reveille during the summer field season of 2020, designed to cover the entire CRD mineral system at Reveille, and identify and prioritize targets for high grade silver mineralization.
+A comprehensive set of ground and airborne geophysical, geological and geochemical surveys were completed at Reveille during the summer field season of 2020, designed to cover the entire silver-copper mineral system at Reveille, and identify and prioritize targets for high grade silver mineralization.
 This will be the first modern and comprehensive exploration of the collective group of showings at Reveille in the context of current CRD mineral deposit models.

-- High resolution ground gravity survey completed in July, with 638 stations in equant 100 m station grid covering 2 x 3 km area;
+- High resolution ground gravity survey completed in July, with 638 stations in an equant 100 m station grid covering a 2 x 3.5 km area:

-- Detailed geologic mapping and sampling of the entire property in July.
+- Detailed geologic mapping and sampling of the entire property completed in July:

 The Reveille property is located in the southern part of the Walker Lane mineral belt in Nevada, host to numerous Tertiary-aged epithermal gold and silver deposits with production spanning some 160 years, from the days of the Comstock lode at Virginia City in 1860 to the giant Round Mountain deposit and heap leach mine operation today.

 Like Comstock, Round Mountain and many other precious metal deposits in the belt, Reveille is associated with Tertiary-aged, rhyolite volcanic centers.
-The property occurs in a setting of nested calderas; it is on the western margin of the Goblin Knobs Tertiary volcanic center where it is disrupted by the resurgent growth of the Kawich caldera.
+The property occurs in a setting of nested calderas; it is on the western margin of the Goblin Knobs Tertiary volcanic center where it is disrupted by the resurgent growth of the Kawich caldera to the southwest.

-Silver at Reveille occurs in vein stockworks, manto’s and breccia bodies within Paleozoic limestone which occurs in the outer ring complex of the Goblin Knobs caldera, and is intimately associated with rhyolite dykes emanating from it.
+Silver mineralization at Reveille occurs in vein stockworks, manto’s and breccia bodies within the Paleozoic carbonates, which occurs in the outer ring complex of the Goblin Knobs caldera, and is intimately associated with rhyolite dykes emanating from it.
 The carbonate units are completely altered to coarse crystalline dolomite throughout the entire property, whereas mineralization is focused along the intersections of bedding, fold axis and vertical fold limbs.

 The CRD model unifies the numerous surface showings of high-grade silver in vein stockworks, manto replacement bodies and chimney-style breccia pipes.
 The model also underscores a new, large scale and high value target at Reveille, namely the root of the numerous vertical breccia pipes and vein stockworks recognized but virtually unexplored in the central part of the property.
 Evidence for a large-scale magmatic root and/or driver to the silver hydrothermal system at Reveille includes: 1. phyllic alteration mapped in rhyolite tuff both on the northern and eastern margins of the property, and; 2. intensely altered quartz-eye porphyry dykes pervaded by quartz veinlets and completely overprinted by sericite alteration at several showings.

 Silver Ace showing.
-Metre-scale breccia pipes with associated quartz vein stockworks occur within completely altered limestone at the Silver Ace and Saddle showings, where quartz veins observed at surface up to 2 m wide contain coarse-grained freibergite and up to 1,100 g/t Ag in grab samples.
-Silver-bearing tetrahedrite is also disseminated in altered limestone country rock.
+Metre-scale breccia pipes with associated quartz vein stockworks occur within completely altered limestone at the Silver Ace and Saddle showings, where quartz veins observed at surface up to 2 m wide contain coarse-grained freibergite, with silver-bearing tetrahedrite also disseminated in altered limestone country rock.
 High grade silica replacement with 0.45% copper and 1,535 g/t silver in a fold hinge 100m above the Silver Ace showing and 400 m above the high-grade silver-copper replacement pods, feeder veins and and hydrothermal shatter breccia at the Lincoln Gulch showing in the valley below.

-Pete & Zebra showings.
+Zebra – Combo showings.
 A breccia body at Pete has a continuous chip sample with 320 g/t Ag across 12 m.
-The breccia is anchored along a radial fault with 1,500 m of mapped but untested strike length potential, with the Zebra breccia occurrence at the other end.
 The fluid history at Zebra is dynamic: both the fragments and the matrix of the breccia are altered, and there are local mantos of massive, zebra-textured replacement and mineralization.
 Similar to the area of Lincoln – Lost City showings, grab samples of breccia or vein with red-brown silica cement have the highest concentrations of silver, which are up to 1,000 g/t Ag at Zebra.
 Overall, there is 1,500 m of lateral extent to the west-dipping, stratigraphically-controlled high grade silver mineralization between the Zebra and Spade zones.